osmocom/pysim/docs/card-key-provider.rst

 database for the key material, or that uses a key derivation function to derive card-specific key material from a global master key.

-The only actual CardKeyProvider implementation included in pySim is the `CardKeyProviderCsv` which retrieves the key material from a [potentially encrypted] CSV file.
+pySim already includes two CardKeyProvider implementations.
+One to retrive key material from a CSV file (`CardKeyProviderCsv`) and a second one that allows to retrieve the key material from a PostgreSQL database (`CardKeyProviderCsv`).
+Both implementations equally implement a clumn encryption scheme that allows to protect sensitive columns using a *transport key*

 The CardKeyProviderCsv